Arundo donax: Description

-Arundo donax generally grows to 6 m in height, or in ideal conditions can exceed 10 m.
-The hollow stems are 2 to 3 cm in diameter.
+Arundo donax generally grows to 6 m in height (in ideal conditions can exceed 10 m).
+The hollow stems are 1 to 3 cm in diameter, either unbranched or with small bamboo-like side shoots.
 The grey-green swordlike leaves are alternate, 30 to 60 cm long and 2 to 6 cm wide with a tapered tip, and have a hairy tuft at the base.
-Overall, the plant resembles an outsize common reed (Phragmites australis) or a bamboo (subfamily Bambusoideae).
+Overall, the plant resembles an outsize common reed (Phragmites australis) or a bamboo (Poaceae subfamily Bambusoideae).

-A. donax flowers in late summer, bearing upright, feathery plumes 40 to 60 cm long, that are usually seedless or with seeds that are rarely fertile.
+It flowers in late summer, bearing upright, white feathery plumes 30 to 60 cm long, that are usually seedless or with seeds that are rarely fertile.
 Instead, it mostly reproduces vegetatively by tough, fibrous underground rhizomes that form knotty, spreading mats which penetrate deep into the soil, up to 1 m deep.
 Stem and rhizome pieces less than 5 cm long and containing a single node could sprout readily under a variety of conditions.
 This vegetative propagation appears well adapted to floods, which may break up individual A. donax clumps, spreading the pieces, which may sprout and colonise downstream.